What is tenant insurance?

 Essentially, yes.
 Tenant insurance, renters insurance, apartment insurance and content insurance are often used interchangeably.

 The landlord’s insurance protects the building structure, which includes all structural items that came with your rental unit—from walls and pipes to stoves and bathtubs.
 But it will not cover your personal belongings, like musical instruments or electronics.
-It won’t cover damage caused by you or your friends, either, and it won’t cover injuries that happen to you or your guests inside your rental (personal liabilities).
+It won’t cover damage caused by you or your friends either, and it won’t cover injuries that happen to you or your guests inside your rental (personal liabilities).
 Nor will the landlord pay for you to live elsewhere if repairs are needed.

-Are you living with a few friends while you go to school, or do you prefer the social life that comes with having roommates?
+Are you living with a few friends while going to school, or do you prefer the social life that comes with having roommates?
 Many insurance companies allow you to share a tenant insurance policy with other occupants, including those who aren’t related to you.
 Roommate coverage isn’t automatic, so you will have to contact your provider about adding names to your policy.
 And there may be limits on the number of individuals you can add.

 Splitting the cost of tenant insurance with roommates may be tempting.
 But it’s important to be aware of the risks.
 A claim filed by your roommate will be reflected in your file and could lead to an increase in premiums—whether you want to be associated with the claim or not.